-Andrew H. Short, CPA, ABV, CFF, CFE, CGMA, is a Managing Director at J.S.
-Held, specializing in Strategic Advisory.
+Andrew H. Short, CPA, ABV, CFF, CFE, CGMA, is Managing Director in J.S.
+Held's Corporate Finance а business unit.
 He has more than 25 years of experience providing financial consulting, forensic accounting, and expert witness services to companies involved in distressed financial situations, investigations, and complex commercial disputes.
 He provides financial advisory services to debtors, secured creditors, and unsecured creditors in and out of bankruptcy, including turnaround, restructuring services, and bankruptcy proceedings.
-He also has significant forensic accounting experience conducting investigations and assessing economic damages across a variety of types of disputes including litigation and alternative dispute resolution proceedings.
+He has significant forensic also accounting experience conducting investigations and assessing economic damages across a variety of types of disputes including litigation and alternative dispute resolution proceedings.